riad24/riad24/README.md

     },
     architecture: ["Progressive web applications", "Single page applications"],
     currentFocus: "Flutter Mobile App Development",
-    funFact: "There are two ways to write error-free programs; only the third one works" }
+    funFact: "There are two ways to write error-free programs; only the third one works", }

 ```